SaikatMohanta/CitizenGW-Compute/README.md

 that is why I pledge to all of the curious minds out there to come and contribute to this novel idea, and push this small program further.

 I am open to any kind of contribution, suggestion, modification.
+Also there is two PDFs available in the 'Docs' folder of this Repo, please check it out, if you want to know the theoratical concept standing behind.
 The project needs YOUR contribution & support ....   **you can be more valuable than you realise**

 ----------